chrisfield/redux-formkit/README.md

 * `getTargetValue : optional function` — provide a function to get the value.
 It will be called with the event as a parameter.

 * `useTargetCondition : optional function` — Only relevant for isomorphic forms.
-Will be called onComponentMount with the element defined by setElementRef.
+Will be called onComponentMount with the elementRef as a parameter.
 If it returns true the value of the element will be used to update the store.
+See it used on the radio-buttons in the next-js example.

 Field will pass these props to the rendered component: